-The first term will focus on the Theory and Software streams enabling you to establish a solid foundation regardless of your previous experience of programming and computing.
+In Year 1, you will focus on establishing a solid foundation regardless of your previous experience of programming and computing.

 In addition to the above you will also need to complete our online Academic Integrity module.